BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 I can think about my thoughts; second-order observation, in this case, can thus be assumed.
 I might also be able to observe the observations of a social system, that is, of something that lies on the unmarked side of my re-entry.

-There is empirical evidence that psychic and social systems use second-order observation but how can I know whether what I deem an observation is, in fact, an observation?
+We can conclude that there is empirical evidence that psychic and social systems use second-order observation, but like any such evidence, it is a already cognition which does not say much about the environment or "the world."
-Strictly speaking, I cannot (**!**) because there is no external reference standard.
-If I indicate something I observe as "observation", I am applying my own distinction of what counts as an observation.
+If I indicate something that I observe as "observatio", I am applying my own distinction of what counts as an observation.
 But if treating such an event as an "observation" allows my own system to successfully continue its autopoiesis, handle irritations, and remain connectable, then the categorization is functionally validated within my system.

 We can ask why (some) systems develop the ability to observe observations.
 But first: not all systems are observing systems.
 While complex systems (like consciousness and communication) utilize second-order observation to manage their boundaries, simpler autopoietic systems---such as biological cells---maintain their closure through blind, structural couplings and biochemical reactions without ever observing observations.
 And Here we departed from Maturana's claim that life is cognition.

 >So first the system produces a difference of system and environment, and then it learns to control its own body and not the environment to make a difference in the system.
 So cognition then becomes a secondary achievement in a sense, tied to a specific operation which, I think, is that of making a distinction and indicating one side and not the other.
 It's an explosion of possibilities, if you always have the whole world present in your distinctions. -- Luhmann (in {% cite hayles:1995 %})
+First the system produces its own difference.
+That is autopiesis and operational closure but *not* an act performed by anyone or anything, but an effect.
+It is only after closure that Luhmann wants to locate distinguishing-and-indicating in the Spencer-Brown sense: selecting one side (the body) as the reference point for continuing operations, orienting itself by it, using the distinction rather than merely being its effect.
 Furthermore, we depart from the claim that observation is linguistic---according to Luhmann, it is pre-linguistic.[^18]

 [^18]: Negation is not built into the act of distinguishing itself; it is a product of language specifically, and it is there for a functional reason: it keeps the system open.
 Negation, in a Luhmannian sense, is a social technology for preventing communication from being forced toward one predetermined result, and the identity of the reference has to be secured before the yes/no coding can do its work.